 • Very often, the presence of soy products in the diet of young children can lead to the development food allergies.

-soy products
+Soy products

-At the moment, a large number of products are produced from soybeans:
+Currently, a large number of products are produced from soybeans:

 2. Soybean oil– used as a substitute for other vegetable oils.